 If you are unable to make it to the sale, there are various ways in which you can bid:

-You can fill in a Commission Bid Form and leave your maximum bid which we will then place on the sales sheets.
+You can fill in a Commission Bid Form in person or over the telephone and leave your maximum bid which we will then place on the sales sheets for the auctioneer.

 You can organise a telephone line bid, we will call you approximately 5-10 Lots before your item will be sold to ensure we have you on the telephone and are ready to bid.